system-zero/system-zero/data/docs/la.md

 but with a couple of exceptions, restrictions and unhandled cases that would be good to have.

-There is a reference implementation, that should obey the syntax and semantics that should pass all the tests, except some expected to fail ones, notably operations on doubles, where an expertise is missing and neither exists the desirable will to gain this knowledge.
+There is a reference implementation, that should obey the syntax and semantics, that is owe to pass all the tests, except some expected to fail ones, notably operations on doubles, where an expertise is missing and neither exists the desirable will to gain this knowledge.
 This can wait, as and as an author, i never had to use the type, except in some quite basic calculations and these few.
-The code is used in two cases internally, to support saving and restore editor sessions and virtual window managment sessions, which by alone already is precious.
+The reference interpreter is being used in two cases internally in this system.
+This is to support saving and restore editor sessions and virtual window managment sessions, which by alone already is precious.

 The syntax and the semantics of the language, should feel familiar with already established programming languages consepts, and should obey the principle of the